Bayesian Evidential Deep Learning with PAC Regularization: Bayesian Evidential Deep Learning

-Classification with cross-entropy loss in deep learning can be interpreted as a categorical likelihood parameterized by a neural net. \emph{Evidential Deep Learning} nets (EDLs) \citep{sensoy2018evidential} generalize this setup by parameterizing a prior by a neural net $f(\cdot;\mbw)$ with deterministic weights $\mbw$, instead of the likelihood, formally
+\paragraph{Evidential Deep Learning.} Classification with cross-entropy loss in deep learning can be interpreted as a categorical likelihood parameterized by a neural net.
+EDL generalizes this setup by parameterizing a prior by a neural net $f(\cdot;\mbw)$ with deterministic weights $\mbw$, instead of the likelihood.
+For classification, given a data set $\mcD=\{(\mbx_n,\mby_n)_{n=1}^N\}$ consisting of $N$ pairs of input $\mbx_n$ and target $\mby_n$, a natural choice for the prior $p(\mblambda_n|\mbw,\mbx_n)$ on the categorical likelihood is a Dirichlet distribution, and the final model becomes

-This way, the model explicitly accounts for the \emph{distributional uncertainty} which may arise due to a mismatch between the train and test data distributions~\citep{quionero2009dataset}.
-For classification, a natural choice for the prior $p(\mblambda_n|\mbw,\mbx_n)$ on the categorical likelihood is a Dirichlet distribution, and the final model becomes
+where $\mbalpha_n = f(\mbx_n; \mbw) + 1$.
+This way, the model explicitly accounts for the \emph{distributional uncertainty} which may arise due to a mismatch between the train and test data distributions.
+To train, the loss is the expected sum of squares between $\mby_n$ and $\mblambda_n$ with an additional regularizing Kullback Leibler divergence on the $\mblambda_n$.